 Hazards During Pregnancy

-- May alter key pregnancy hormones resulting in a shortening of the area between the anus and genitals of male babies resulting in reduced sperm count and infertility later in life (decreased anogential distance).
+- May alter key pregnancy hormones resulting in a shortening of the area between the anus and genitals of male babies resulting in reduced sperm count and infertility later in life (decreased anogenital distance)

-- Increased weight gain and intolerance of sugar in the mother resulting in gestational diabetes and Type II diabetes developing in the mother around 1 year after birth.
+- Increased weight gain and impaired glucose tolerance in the mother during pregnancy (James-Todd et al., 2016), which may result in gestational diabetes or type II diabetes around 1 year after birth

 Level of Risk

-*It is important to note that not all manufacturers may list DBP or other phalates as ingredients.
+It is, likewise, important to note that not all manufacturers may list DBP or other phthalates as ingredients.
 This is due to the fact that the chemical is used as a fragrance in many types of beauty products.
 Fragrances are considered to be trade secrets and manufacturers are therefore not required to list the ingredients.
 Although DBP is not used as a fragrance in nail polish, the manufacturer may still not list this ingredient.

 Toluene, also called methylbenzene, is a hydrocarbon that is commonly used as an industrial solvent primarily in paint thinners.
 In nail polish, it is used to prevent the product from drying out and is responsible for the smooth finish.

-Exposure to Toluene results in irritation of the eyes, nose and throat and may also lead to dizziness, feeling lightheaded and weakness and can result in respiratory and other serious health conditions.
-During pregnancy, the following hazards are associated with Toluene exposure:
+Exposure to toluene results in irritation of the eyes, nose and throat and may also lead to dizziness, feeling lightheaded and weakness.
+These can result in respiratory and other serious health conditions.

 Level of Risk

-The level of risk is directly related to the level of exposure, The greater the exposure the greater the risk.
-Nail polish contains what is considered to be tolerable levels of Toluene when used as directed by the manufacturer.
+The level of risk is directly related to the level of exposure.
+The greater the exposure, the greater the risk for pregnancy complications.
+Nail polish contains what is considered to be tolerable levels of toluene when used as directed by the manufacturer.